 Actively managing sustainability

-The Sustainability Committee establishes the strategic framework and sets goals that are applicable throughout the group.
-To adequately respond to the specific market and customer requirements, the METRO companies manage the operational implementation of the sustainability notion within this framework.
+The Sustainability Committee sets the strategic framework, facilitates the exchange of information on sustainability issues at the highest level (also with external input) and defines group-wide objectives.
+To adequately respond to the specific market and customer requirements, the METRO companies manage the operational implementation of sustainability within this framework.
 They are responsible for working on the relevant sustainability issues, for defining specific targets and measures and for monitoring their success.
 They report on current developments and achieved progress to the Sustainability Committee.

-The committee is chaired by 2 representatives from the top management of METRO, who are regularly exchanged.
+The committee is chaired by 2 representatives from the top management, who are frequently regularly rotated.
 Other members of the committee are:

 - People in charge of corporate responsibility at METRO AG